krestomatio/moodle-operator/README.md

-This is a Moodle Operator for Kubernetes or Openshift.
-It is based on Ansible operator sdk.
+This is a Moodle Operator for Kubernetes or OKD (Openshift).
+It uses Ansible Operator SDK.

 ## TODO
 The operator is in alpha stage.
 There is work in progress for: